jwbuurlage/cookiecutter-cicwi/{{cookiecutter.project_slug}}/README.md

 package for optimal usability.
 The following has already been completed:

 - [ ] Documentation
+    - A package description has been written in the README
     - Documentation has been generated using `make docs`, committed, and pushed to GitHub.
 	- GitHub pages have been setup in the project settings